yokall/Number-Link/README.md

 # Current progress

-Right now there is just
+Right now there is

 * 5x5 grid which you can draw paths onto
 * start and end squares
+* paths can only be started at start tiles

 # Future plans

-* Only allow paths to start at number squares
 * Limit length of path based on starting number tile
 * Save completed paths
+* Remove paths
 * Implement a solver

 # Try it